MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 The following are the constraints in this scenario:

-- Client applications are using an external OpenID Connect (OIDC) enabled identity provider, such as Okta, Auth0, or social identity providers.
+- Client applications use an external OpenID Connect (OIDC) enabled identity provider, such as Okta, Auth0, or social identity providers.

-- Client applications are authenticating against a Microsoft Entra tenant different than the Azure OpenAI data plane's tenant.
+- Client applications authenticate against a Microsoft Entra tenant that's different than the Azure OpenAI data plane's tenant.

-These constraints can apply to scenarios where:
+You can apply these constraints to scenarios where:

 - Existing client applications that already authenticate against an external OIDC provider or Microsoft Entra ID are integrating with Azure OpenAI instances.

-- Client applications need to authenticate users from multiple identity providers in a consistent manner.
+- Client applications must authenticate users from multiple identity providers in a consistent manner.

-### Connecting directly to Azure OpenAI
+### Connect directly to Azure OpenAI

-If the client applications in these scenarios are connecting directly to Azure OpenAI (not using a gateway), they must use key-based authentication to authenticate to Azure OpenAI.
-Key-based authentication introduces extra security concerns such as securely storing the keys, rotating the keys, and the inability to provide different clients their own role-based access control (RBAC) configurations for individual model deployments.
+If the client applications in these scenarios directly connect to Azure OpenAI (not using a gateway), they must use key-based authentication to authenticate to Azure OpenAI.
+Key-based authentication introduces extra security concerns such as securely storing the keys, rotating the keys, and the inability to provide different clients with their own role-based access control (RBAC) configurations for individual model deployments.

-### Introducing a gateway
+### Introduce a gateway

 :::image type="complex" source="_images/azure-openai-gateway-identity-solution-external-identity-provider.png" lightbox="_images/azure-openai-gateway-identity-solution-external-identity-provider.png" alt-text="Diagram that shows injecting a gateway between client applications and Azure OpenAI, enabling authentication with an external identity provider.":::
-Diagram that shows injecting a gateway between client applications and Azure OpenAI, enabling authentication with an external identity provider.
+Diagram that shows injecting a gateway between client applications and Azure OpenAI, which enables authentication with an external identity provider.
 :::image-end:::

 Introducing a gateway addresses the challenges of this scenario in several ways:

-- The gateway can use OAuth to authenticate users using their existing external identity providers.
+- The gateway can use OAuth to authenticate users by using their existing external identity providers.
 The gateway validates the authenticated user access tokens, such as a JSON Web Token (JWT), generated by the identity provider before granting authorization to the backing Azure OpenAI instance.

 - Managing keys for clients is no longer necessary and the security risks associated with using key-based authentication are gone.

-- The gateway can connect to Azure OpenAI using a managed identity, improving security using least-privileged Azure RBAC.
+- The gateway can connect to Azure OpenAI by using a managed identity, which improves security using least-privileged Azure RBAC.

 ### Recommendations and guidance for this scenario

-- More OAuth scopes can be added to your application registration in your identity provider to enable granular permission to consumers.
+- You can add more OAuth scopes to your application registration in your identity provider to enable granular permission to consumers.
 These scopes allow client applications to request permission to perform specific operations in your gateway, including [access to Azure OpenAI](/azure/api-management/api-management-authenticate-authorize-azure-openai#oauth-20-authorization-using-identity-provider).

-- You can configure this scenario for Azure API Management using inbound policies.
+- You can configure this scenario for Azure API Management by using inbound policies.
 Use the [validate-jwt policy](/azure/api-management/validate-jwt-policy) to enforce the existence, validity, and attribute values of a supported JWT.

 ### Reasons to avoid a gateway for this scenario

 If you have a single intelligent application accessing Azure OpenAI, it can be easier to configure user authentication and authorization within the application versus the gateway.
-You can assign the necessary Azure RBAC to securely authenticate the intelligent application with Azure OpenAI using this approach.
+You can assign the necessary Azure RBAC to securely authenticate the intelligent application with Azure OpenAI by using this approach.

 ## Client applications authenticated with certificates